Deep Ocean Applications

 Click here for a live view

-(NOTE - the camera is on only during daylight hours, United States East Coast Time = GMT - 5hrs)
+(NOTE - the camera is on 24 hours a day but the image is only visible during daylight hours, United States West Coast Time = GMT minus 8 hours)